davorg/dmp/chapters/chapter11.md

 The only complex part of this script is the definition of the grammar.
-The syntax of this definition is similar to one that we used in chapter 8.
+The syntax of this definition is similar to one that we used in [Chapter 8](/chapter8.html).
 The only major difference is that we have replaced the arrow `->` with a colon.
 If you read the rules, replacing the colon with the phrase “is made up of” and the vertical bar with the word “or”, then these rules are easy to understand.